Kids Swimming Lessons in Singapore

 SwimSafer Stage 2

-Students will learn to swim at least 25 metres.
-Development of skills such as sculling and usage of Personal Flotation Device (PFD) will be covered in the lesson plan.
-Read more – Swimsafer Stage 2
+Students will learn to swim at least 25 metres across the pool.
+They will also learn useful skills such as sculling and usage of Personal Flotation Device (PFD).

 Perform a step-in entry